linq2js/rxblox/packages/rxblox/README.md

 **Key differences from regular React components:**

 - **Definition phase runs once** - The component body executes only on mount, not on every prop change
-- **Shape is static** - The returned JSX structure never re-renders
+- **Shape is static** - The returned JSX structure does not re-execute the component function
 - **Props are signals** - `props.label` tracks the prop as a dependency when accessed
 - **Only `rx()` updates** - Reactive expressions re-execute when dependencies change
 - **Effects auto-cleanup** - Effects created inside are automatically cleaned up on unmount